moechofe/lowresrmx/asset.dev/manual.md

 # Retro Game Creator - Documentation

-> This is a fork of the excellent fantasy console Lowres NX by Timo "Inutilis" Kloss.
-> This is a heavily modified version and way more complicated to use, I recommend you to stay on the original app: 🌐&nbsp;[LowRes NX Coder on App Store](https://apps.apple.com/app/lowres-nx-coder/id1318884577).
-> **Important:** The app MAY NOT be available anymore, look at the 🌐&nbsp;[LowRes NX community web site](https://lowresnx.inutilis.com/) for more informations.

 ## What is Retro Game Creator?

 Create games and play them on the go using an iPhone or iPad.
 Retro Game Creator is a virtual game console and game development environment that includes all the tools needed to start and finish a project.